Bayou Petite Anse

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Southern Live Oaks (approx. 0.2 miles away); Avery Island Salt Dome (approx. 0.2 miles away); First Rock Salt Mine (approx. ¼ mile away); McIlhenny (approx. 0.4 miles away); Bamboo (approx. 0.4 miles away); Sunken Gardens (approx. 0.4 miles away); Bird City (approx. 0.4 miles away); Boat House (approx. half a mile away).
 Touch for a list and map of all markers in Avery Island.

 More about this marker.
 Part of the Avery Island Jungle Garden driving tour.

 Credits.
 This page was last revised on June 8, 2018.
-This page originally submitted on June 8, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 65 times since then.
+It was originally submitted on June 8, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 211 times since then and 96 times this year.
 Photos: 1, 2, 3. submitted on June 8, 2018.